 Getting the balance of the world population and the amount of food that needs to be produced is tricky – and, frankly, one that we haven’t got right yet.
 With a growing population, a greater need for housing, it is becoming more and more difficult to produce enough food to keep us all going.

-Shipping containers can be used to supply controlled environment agriculture – which can have several benefits over more traditional farming methods.
+They can be used to supply controlled environment agriculture – which can have several benefits over more traditional farming methods.

 Benefits of Controlled Environment Agriculture

-Converting a Shipping Container into an Urban Farm
+Converting an Urban Farm

-The most important part of designing and establishing an urban farm is to be able to meticulously control the environment of the interior of the shipping container.
+The most important part of designing and establishing an urban farm is to be able to meticulously control the environment of the interior of the unit.
 This means having robust, effective insulation lining to ensure that the outside heat or cold does not affect the interior temperature.
 You might also need humidity controls and anti-condensation coating to ensure that it perfectly matches the environment that you wish to create in order to grow your produce at the ideal level.

 You can add personnel doors that can be securely locked for ease of access, as well as to prevent vandals and any unauthorised access.
 Doors can also be fitted with ramps for both wheelchair access as well as ease of getting heavy items in and out of the room.